 - Lost inheritance suffered by surviving children

-- Loss of parental nurturing, care, and guidance to surviving children
+- Loss of care and quidance to the children who survive the deceased

 - 9% interest on damages awarded from date of death

 Significantly, surviving family members are not allowed to recover damages for pain and suffering on their own behalf.